 Fin whales are vulnerable to entanglement in lobster trap gear while foraging and migrating in areas where gear is present.
 Entanglements of fin whales have been documented but are considered to occur at an insignificant level approaching zero mortality and serious injury rate.

-From 2005-2009, no fin whales were documented entangled in pot/trap gear set by the American lobster fishery.
-However, in that time period there were 12 events where the gear was not identified or recovered and it is possible that some of that gear originated from the lobster fishery (NMFS NERO 2012).
+From 2007-2011, no fin whales were documented entangled in pot/trap gear set by the American lobster fishery.
+However, in that time period there were 11 events where the gear was not identified or recovered and it is possible that some of that gear originated from the lobster fishery (NEFSC 2014).

-Although some entangled whales may be freed of gear (either by their own actions or with the assistance of the disentanglement network), given the limited survey coverage in the action area, the limited observer coverage in the fishery, that gear is not continuously tender and the logistical difficulties of disentanglement efforts in offshore areas, and the km on serious injury or mortality of other whales resulting from lobster gear, we assume that it are future in whales may be entangled in lobster gear and that zero to three entanglements may be ultimated in lobster gear.
+Although some entangled whales may be freed of gear (either by their own actions or with the assistance of the disentanglement network), given the limited survey coverage in the action area, the limited observer coverage in the fishery, that gear is not continuously tended, and the logistical difficulties of disentanglement efforts in offshore areas, and the known serious injury or mortality of other whales resulting from lobster gear, we assume that in the future, fin whales may be entangled in lobster gear and that an average of 1.7 entanglements may result in serious injury or mortality per year.